b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

 a docker-compose file has been created, which upon start up will spin up the containers and run all the services.

 #### B. Producer:
-An encapsulated module was written for the purpose of streaming from twitter and producing to kafka, this can be upgraded by adding a generic filter or rules.
+An encapsulated module was written for the purpose of streaming from twitter and producing to kafka, it is operated using two threads. this can be upgraded by adding a generic filter or rules.
 As a future task, this module will be improved to stream and produce asynchronously by using asyncio and aiokafka.